epic-hacks/epic-hacks-surviv.io/README.md

 6. 🎚 __Smart Switch__ - the BEST weapon switcher you've ever seen.
 Switches the weapons depending on the range to the enemy, QQ's single weapons to remove the slowdown after shot, swithes if run out of ammo.
 7. 👾 __Spin Bot__ - spins as fast as You can't.

-If you found any bugs or want to suggest a feature, [head up with any discussion here](https://github.com/epic-hacks/epic-hacks-surviv.io/issues).
+Issues are temporary closed. ~~If you found any bugs or want to suggest a feature, [head up with any discussion here](https://github.com/epic-hacks/epic-hacks-surviv.io/issues).~~

 ![Promo image](img/promo.png)